aliksbright/hh-school-search/readme.txt

 Index some file and put results to specified directory:
     java -jar hh-yandex-1.0-SNAPSHOT.jar -i <index directory> <path to file>

+Search
+    java -jar hh-yandex-1.0-SNAPSHOT.jar -s <index directory> <query>

+Query language supports AND, OR, NOT and grouping with brackets.
+For example:
+    word1 OR word2 OR word3
+    (word1 OR word2) OR word3
+    (NOT (word1 OR word2)) AND word3

 Type definitions
 ~~~~~~~~~~~~~~~~